Thursday, January 11, 2018

 one God, for ever and ever.
 Amen.

-• He integrated anew the excluded person in the fraternal living together.
-Jesus, not only cures, but also wants the cured person to be able to live with the others.
+• He integrated the excluded person into fraternal living together.
+Jesus not only cures, but also wants the cured person to be able to live with the others.
 He once again inserts the person in society to live with others.
-At that time for a leper to be accepted again in the community, it was necessary to get a certificate from the priest that he had been cured.
-It is like today.
+At that time, for a leper to be accepted again in the community, it was necessary to get a certificate from the priest that he had been cured.
+It is like today in some places.
 A sick person leaves the hospital with a document signed by the doctor of the department where he had been hospitalized.
-Jesus obliges the person to look for that document, in such a way that he will be able to live normally with others.
-He obliges the authority to recognize that this man has been cured.
+Jesus obliges the person to look for that document in such a way that he will be able to live normally with others.
+He obliges the authorities to recognize that this man has been cured.

 • The leper announces the good that Jesus has done to him and Jesus becomes an excluded person.
 Jesus forbids the leper to speak about the cure.
-The Gospel of Mark informs that this prohibition does not serve.
-The leper, walking away, began to diffuse the fact, to the point that Jesus could no longer enter publicly into a city, but remained outside, in a deserted place (Mk 1, 45).
+The Gospel of Mark tells us that this prohibition does not survive.
+The leper, walking away, began to spread the news to the point that Jesus could no longer publicly enter into a city, but remained outside in a deserted place (Mk 1:45).
 Why?
 Because Jesus had touched the leper.
-Because of this, according to the opinion of the religion of that time, now he himself was impure and should live far away from all others.
+Because of this, according to the opinion of the religion of that time, He himself was now impure and should live far away from all others.
 He could no longer enter the city.
-And Mark says that people did not care about these official norms, in fact, people came to him from everywhere (Mk 1, 45).
-Total subversion!
+Mark says that people did not care about these official norms, in fact, people came to Him from everywhere (Mk 1:45).

 • Summarizing.
-In the year 70, when Mark wrote, as well as today, the time in which we live, it was and continues to be important to have before our eyes models of how to live and how to proclaim the Good News of God and of how to evaluate our mission.
+In the year 70, when Mark wrote, as well as today, the time in which we live, it was and is important to have models of how to live and how to proclaim the Good News of God.
 In verses 16 to 45 of the first chapter of his Gospel, Mark describes the mission of the community and presents eight criteria in order that the communities of his time could evaluate their mission.
 The following is the outline: